Maiden, North Carolina

 Maiden is a town in Catawba and Lincoln counties in the U.S. state of North Carolina.
-The population was 3,310 at the 2010 census.
+The population was 3,845 at the 2023 census.

-Maiden was the first public high school in the state with an observatory and is currently home to an Apple iCloud Data Center, covering 500000 sqft.
+Maiden High School was the first public high school in the state with an observatory and is currently home to an Apple iCloud Data Center, covering 500000 sqft.
 In May 2012, Apple announced it would generate 60 percent of the Maiden facility's power itself, through a large deployment of fuel cells at the site and a 100 acre solar farm, with an additional 150 acre site 2 mi away.

-The Catawba County portion of Maiden is part of the Hickory–Lenoir–Morganton Metropolitan Statistical Area, while the Lincoln County portion is part of the Charlotte-Concord-Gastonia Metropolitan Area.
+The Catawba County portion of Maiden is part of the Hickory-Lenoir-Morganton, NC Metropolitan Statistical Area, while the Lincoln County portion is part of the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.

 History

-"The Biggest Little Football Town in the World" (as it has long called itself) was incorporated on March 7, 1883 as a cotton mill site, and a trading center.
-The name "Maiden" most likely is Native American in origin.
+Maiden was incorporated on March 7, 1883, as a cotton mill site and trading center.
+The town is named from a creek north of the area called "Maiden Creek".
+The name of the creek is thought to be of Native American origin.
+Historians claim that the name "Maiden" stems from the native-grown "Maidencane" grass, which is found throughout the town to this day.

-Historians claim that the town was named after the native-grown "Maidencane" grass, which is found throughout the township to this day.
+The town also calls itself "The Biggest Little Football Town in the World", because of the strong community support for its local high school football team.

 The David F. Propst House, Memorial Reformed Church, Miller–Cansler House, Franklin D. Reinhardt and Harren–Hood Farms, William Pinckney Reinhardt House, and Salem Union Church and Cemetery are listed on the National Register of Historic Places.